-6 Initiate an e-learning environment to support education about adapted certification (D1.4)
+6 E-learning to support education about adapted certification (D1.4)

 In parallel of the studies, a framework of an e-learning environment has been developed to support the dissemination of ASCOS results and facilitate the appropriation of the approaches by the public [11].
 The approach about a relevant scope and the way to design the framework was discussed during the User Groups meetings and also with EASA during the dedicated meeting between ASCOS consortium and EASA (April 2013).